Obtaining a cheap life insurance policy can be easy to do with the proper research and knowledge.

 - Your weight.
 They’re going to weigh you so there’s no point in giving an optimistic number on the application.

 - What you do for fun.
 If you have any potentially hazardous extracurricular activities, you’ll have to disclose these as well.
 Insurance companies do have an issue with people who are into skydiving, deep-sea diving, or flying a private plane.
 If you don’t disclose it, and the insurance company finds out about it later, they could void your policy.

 - Bad habits.
 This includes smoking, excessive alcohol consumption, and drug use.
 What you think of as only an occasional habit, can classify you as a higher risk.
 If you have any these habits, it may be best to drop them before applying for life insurance, if getting the lowest possible rate is your overriding concern.
 Otherwise, disclose them to your broker so he can find the best companies to apply to.

 - Your driving record.
 A history of traffic accidents, police citations, and especially DWI/DUI episodes will matter for insurance purposes.
 Information is readily available through databases, and the insurance company will check.

 - Your Credit History – I know it seems crazy to think that your credit is a factor in an insurance decision, but statistics do not lie.
-Life insurance companies have determined that people who have better credit not only pay their premiums on time, but also take less risks and are less likely to need to make a claim on their life insurance.
+Life insurance companies have determined that people who have better credit not only pay their premiums on time but also take fewer risks and are less likely to need to make a claim on their life insurance.

 Each of these will have an effect on the premium that you will be charged for your insurance policy.
 Be honest up front, that way we can direct you to the insurance companies that will take the most favorable view your specific situation.

 Establish Your Goals – What Do You Want Your Policy To Do For You?